Loftus Road is the home ground of London based football team, Queens Park Rangers.

 To some clubs this may have been remarkable, however for such a nomadic club as QPR it is probably explainable.
 Before moving into Loftus Road the club had played at over 16 venues throughout West London, and even after settling on their permanent hope they flirted with relocation to White City Stadium on two occasions in 1931 and 1962.

 The record attendance was set on 27th April 1974 against Leeds United when 35,353 made the trip to Shepherds Bush.
 Considering that this was during the era of terracing, you begin to get a feel for the relatively small size of QPRs ground.

 There was rumours of a relocation to Milton Keynes and merger with South West London neighbours Wimbledon, however under the ownership of Tony Fernandes the club is on the up, and QPR are now planning to move to a new stadium near Old Oak Common dubbed New Queens Park.

 Loftus Road is comprised of the following four sections: South Africa Road Stand (North), The Loftus Road Stand (East), The Ellerslie Road (South) and the School End (West).

-Click the thumbnails above to enlarge an image of each stand and to read a more detailed description of each part of the stadium.
+Click the thumbnails above to enlarge an image of each stand and to read a more detailed description of each part of the Stadium.

 As one of the smaller stadiums in the top-flight of English football the standard away allocation is around 1,800 although if the demand requires it, this can be increased up to 2,500.

 A larger travelling contingent sees the visitors take over the entirety of the School End which lies to the Western side of the pitch otherwise just the top-tier is preserved for away fans.
 Located behind one of the goals with the scoreboard on top of the roof, the School Stand is the smallest section of the ground.

 Rather compact with a low-hanging roof, noise travels well inside the ground with relative ease, and it doesn’t take too much effort for small sections of both home and away fans to really be heard.

 None of them are overtly marketed as supporters bars for Queens Park Rangers fans however on matchdays many have doormen who refuse to admit travelling supporters.

 Bars tend to be inconsistent in enforcing this policy so there’s no harm in simple walking along the road and seeing where you get in – after all there is a high-density of pubs on hand.

 Right outside there is a Belushi’s sports bar, and across the other side of the common is a BrewDog Bar which serves a fine selection of Scottish craft beers for fans of real ale.

 Remember you can also easily get a pint from the main station you travel into London from such as Victoria, Paddington or St Pancras, as well as inside Loftus Road itself.